conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 §5.4.
 Prompting is like programming – the best prompts state instructions that are **explicit, detailed and structured**, leaving little room for ambiguity.

 §5.5.
-LLMs appears to be insensitive to word order.
+LLMs appear to be insensitive to word order.
 You can prompt ChatGPT with either ‘How do I tie my shoelaces?’ or ‘shoe tie my I how do laces?’ and get the same output!

 ### Zero-shot prompting